History of the Intelligence and Security Committee

 On 2 December 2005, following the passage of the Intelligence Services Legislation Amendment Act 2005, the Committee was re-established as the Parliamentary Joint Committee on Intelligence and Security (PJCIS).

 During the 42nd and 43rd Parliaments, the PJCIS continued to review terrorist organisation listings (and re-listings), conduct annual reviews of the administration and expenditure of the six agencies under its remit, receive private briefings, conduct site inspections and produce annual reports of its activities.
-In the 43rd Parliament, the Committee additionally conducted an inquiry into a wide range of "potential reforms" to Australia's national security legislation referred by the Attorney-General.
+In the 43rd Parliament, the Committee additionally conducted a major inquiry into ‘potential reforms’ to Australia's national security legislation, many of which were implemented in future parliaments.

-The PJCIS's own role and functions have been extended as a result of recommendations made during these Bill inquiries being adopted.
+The PJCIS's own role and functions were extended as a result of recommendations made following Bill inquiries conducted by the Committee.
 New responsibilities included:

 • reviewing proscription under the Criminal Code of 'declared areas' in overseas countries;